Help and advice for student supporters

 If you do find that your applicant’s application has been rejected by default, there is a very short period of time (usually around two weeks) in which UCAS will allow for the application to be reinstated.
 You should call UCAS on 0371 468 0468 as a matter of urgency.

 Your son or daughter has an offer conditional on a BTEC only

 We will text the applicant and send an email on the morning of A-level results day.
 Registration communications will start the subsequent week.

 Your applicant is studying other qualifications

-Please send these through as soon as possible and by the 31 August at the latest.
+Please send these through as soon as possible and by the end of August at the latest.
 Again, we will provide the appropriate contact information for these results to be sent through to a little closer to the time.

 Your applicant's offer includes GCSE conditions